addap/master-thesis/documents/Readme.md

 We do not want to axiomatize all possible resources that Eio offers.
 Instead, if we want some justification to model a `Switch`, we could add some opaque, generic resource.

-Then we would be able to prove that after a `Switch` is over, none of the attached resources remain.
+Then the goal would be to prove that after a `Switch` is over, none of the attached resources remain.

 ## Progress